gulabd/UVITTools.jl/docs/src/index.md

 ## UVIT Aperture Photometry

 The UVIT is primarily a high resolution imaging instrument in a number of broadband filters (see <https://uvit.iiap.res.in/Instrument/Filters>).
 The photometric calibration of all the broadband filters are performed in Tandon et al. ([2017](https://iopscience.iop.org/article/10.3847/1538-3881/aa8451), [2020](https://iopscience.iop.org/article/10.3847/1538-3881/ab72a3)).
 The `UVITTools.jl` provides  functions for aperture photometry (see `uvit_aphot`) using simple apertures such as circular, elliptical, annular regions.
-The aperture photometry tasks output count rate, flux and magnitude based on the photometric calibration.
+The aperture photometry task output count rate, flux and magnitude based on the photometric calibration.
+Currently, `uvit_aphot` does not account for aperture correction, hence users will need to use large enough extraction region (a circular region with radius at least 25 pixels)  to include almost all counts from point sources.

 ### Saturation correction